Introduction to Python Switch Case

 Examples of Python Switch Case

-Below are the examples of python switch case:
+Below are examples of a Python switch case:

 Example #1

-As we know python doesn’t have a switch case, so here we will use switcher.
-It is similar to the switch case, we will take input from the user and the condition mentioned in the switcher will be executed according to it.
+As we know, python doesn’t have a switch case, so that we will use a switcher here.
+It is similar to the switch case, we will take input from the user, and the condition mentioned in the switcher will be executed according to it.
 Let’s take an example:

 Code: